This post is sponsored by Bark

 Bark works.
 Rather than sensationalize tragic stories, they collect and examine hard data from children nationwide (ages 8-17) across social media, texting, and email and the analysis is compelling.
 Bark has detected:

 You may be shocked at these numbers and think “not my kid” but yes- your kid, your neighbor’s kid, and possibly every other kid you know.
 Bark just isn’t for problem kids.
 As parents we know that even the best kids can have momentary lapses in judgement, regardless if they’re honor roll students, athletes, gamers, or artistic theater types.
 Bark is for all kids!

 After a month of testing Bark, I am confident in their mission to keep children safe online and in real life.
 Their cutting-edge technology analyzes content in a way that I haven’t ever seen a monitoring application do in the 10 years I’ve been writing about technology and digital parenting.

 No, but then again, it’s designed to provide an overview about topics of concern and guide you in having important conversations with your tween or teen.
 It is not supposed to parent for you and replace the talks you should be having with your kids about these topics.

 Bark is easy to set up, connect to your child’s many accounts, and the ability to watchdog multiple kids and their myriad of accounts makes it must-have for every parent who has given their child a smartphone.

-Bark is $99/year (or $9 per month) and is worth every penny!
-Even though you can’t put a price on your kid’s safety, if you sign up using this link you’ll get a nice 20% discount for life on Bark for your family.
+Bark is $99/year (or $9 per month) and is worth every penny because you can’t put a price on your kid’s safety.
+Sign up for Bark and get 20% off for life using my affiliate link!

 For more information,